youssef-mansor/TheAgentCompany/workspaces/tasks/pm-add-new-moderator/checkpoints.md

 ## Checkpoint 1 (1pt)

-Navigate to the general channel (http://the-agent-company.com:3000/channel/general)
+Navigate to the general channel (http://the-agent-company.com:3000/channel/help-desk)

 ## Checkpoint 2 (1pt)

-Invited Kritanjali Jain to the channel.
+Added Liu Qiang to the channel.

 ## Final checkpoint (1pt)

-Assigned Kritanjali Jain as a moderator.
+Assigned Liu Qiang as a moderator.